Q&A with WILLIAM BAO BEAN

 I am helping cross-border startups to improve the lives of the next 4 billion users.

-William Bao Bean is General Partner at SOSV and Managing Director of Chinaccelerator and MOX.
+William Bao Bean is General Partner at SOSV and Managing Director of Orbit Startups (formerly Chinaccelerator and MOX).
 SOSV is the #1 most active venture capital investor in the world, managing over $740m in assets under management and running six accelerators globally.
 Before joining SOSV, William was a founding Managing Director at Singtel Innov8 Ventures, supporting Greater China investments.
 Previously, William was a Partner at Softbank China & India Holdings, a venture capital firm backed by Softbank and Cisco where it oversaw investments in China and Vietnam.
 William also spent 11 years as an equity research analyst at various investment banks, including Deutsche Bank, where he was responsible for Internet and Telecom Equipment in Asia and China technology, media and telecom.
 He was ranked #1 stock picker for tech in China by Reuters Starmine and worked on IPOs in China for Alibaba, Kingsoft and eLong (Expedia China) as well as in India for InfoEdge (Naukri) and OnMobile.
 William is regularly quoted by The New York Times, South China Morning Post, Washington Post, Financial Times, Nikkei Asian Review and other media.
 He is currently based in Shanghai and Taipei.

 Sign up to our newsletter.